taiki-e/portable-atomic/README.md

 - <a name="optional-features-float"></a>**`float`**<br>
   Provide `AtomicF{32,64}`.

-  Note that most of `fetch_*` operations of atomic floats are implemented using CAS loops, which can be slower than equivalent operations of atomic integers. ([GPU targets have atomic instructions for float, so we plan to use these instructions for GPU targets in the future.](https://github.com/taiki-e/portable-atomic/issues/34))
+  Note that most of `fetch_*` operations of atomic floats are implemented using CAS loops, which can be slower than equivalent operations of atomic integers.
+(GPU targets have atomic instructions for float, so we use these instructions for GPU targets on nightly.)

 - **`std`**<br>
   Use `std`.